 In Glenn Fung’s paper, he talks about how his separating plane (with only 3 variables: to, upon, and would) predicted that all 12 disputed papers were Madison’s, and other work on the subject agrees with him [1].
 However, he used a separating plane, which would incorrectly classify John Jay’s papers as either Hamilton or Madison and thus Jay’s papers were ignored.
 All three of their function words — “to, upon, and would” — appeared in our top feature words.

 5 k-NN

-TODO: Describe algorithm
+k Nearest Neighbors looks at the k nearest neighbors and assigns the data point being examined to the class of the majority vote of those neighbors.
+In our case this means that for each dispute paper, we look at the closest papers, and assign the author of the disputed paper as whichever author wrote more of the k nearest neighbor papers.
+The intuition behind why this would correctly predict the author is that if an author tends to use certain feature words frequently, then their papers are more likely to show up as the nearest neighbors, which will result in k-NN predicting that author for the disputed paper.

-TODO: Describe implementation
+In order to find the k closest papers, we calculate the sum of the difference between the frequencies of feature words from the disputed paper to all other papers.
+We then sort the papers by this difference and take the first k papers, resulting in the k closest papers to the disputed paper being classified.
+Then we classify the disputed paper with the author of the majority of the k nearby papers.